OttieOtter

 72 oz.
 Steak Challenge

-While we were there, a couple of cowboys undertook the challenge, but did not finish the meal in less than an hour.
+Two cowboys partook in the stomach-stuffing but did not finish the meal in less than an hour.
 One guy didn't even come close.
-I think people take the challenge just to say that they did it - which isn't really a bad idea.
-They don't care if they have to pay $72 for the meal.
-After all, you can always get a doggie-bag and eat the steak later.
+People take the challenge to say they tried it; they don't care if they have to pay $72 for the meal.
+After all, you can always get a doggie bag and eat the steak later.
 Nothing has to go to waste.

-We took the limo back to the Amarillo Ranch RV Resort around 11pm and crashed hard after the large meal and delicious ale.
+We took the limo back to the Amarillo Ranch RV Resort around 11 o'clock and crashed hard after the large meal and delicious ale.
 The RV park was just a block or two north of I-40 (route 66) - the sound of passing trucks and cars lasted through the night.

 Sunday

-After breakfast at Cracker Barrel on I-40, we headed north on 287 out of Amarillo towards Dumas.
-The scenery reminded me of scenes from the old west - large mesas, deep gullies, and a long coal train in the distance spewing black smoke.
+After breakfast at Cracker Barrel on I-40, we headed north on 287 out of Amarillo toward Dumas.
+The scenery reminded me of scenes from the old west: expansive mesas, deep gullies, and a long coal train in the distance spewing black smoke.

 Welcome to New Mexico

-We stopped at Clayton, New Mexico for more gas and continued on highway 87, about an hour and a half, through the northeast corner of New Mexico.
-At Raton, we had a quick lunch and headed north on I-25 into southern Colorado.
+We fueled up in Clayton, New Mexico, and continued on Highway 87, about an hour and a half, through the northeast corner of New Mexico.
+We grabbed a quick lunch in Raton and headed north on I-25 into southern Colorado.

-Almost immediately, the elevations on the freeway changed dramatically and challenged our small pickup-truck/travel-trailer rig.
-There were a couple of inclines that I couldn't drive past 40mph.
-I feared that I-25 would be like this all the way to Cheyenne Mountain, but just a few miles past Trinidad, the road grade mellowed a little, to more mild changes in elevation, and beautiful mountains began to appear as we traveled further north.
+The dramatic elevation changes on the freeway in southern Colorado severely mountain-tested our small pickup truck/travel trailer rig.
+There were a couple of inclines where I couldn't drive past 40mph.
+I feared that I-25 would be like this the whole way to Cheyenne Mountain, but just a few miles past Trinidad, the road grade mellowed to more mild changes in elevation, and majestic mountains began to appear as we traveled further north.

-The trip through Colorado was an hour longer than expected (we didn't account for Mountain Time), but we arrived at Cheyenne Mountain State Park around 4pm, very tired from the 7+ hour trip, and ready to get away from I-25 traffic, relax, and settle in to our 4-night campsite.
+The trip through Colorado was an hour longer than expected (we didn't account for Mountain Time), but we arrived at Cheyenne Mountain State Park around 4 p.m., very tired from the 7+ hour trip, and ready to get away from I-25 traffic, relax, and settle into our 4-night stay.

 Cheyenne Mountain State Park